 Getting on/off a motorcoach.
 Walking up to 1.5 miles during the day on paved sidewalks, paths; standing for short periods during field trip; a few stairs with railings.

-Visit the Vancouver Art Gallery for a self-directed exploration of its beautiful works.
-The gallery has a permanent collection of more than 11,000 works of art including many by artists of the region.
-Among them are the largest group of paintings and works on paper by Emily Carr (1871-1945), one of the region’s most renowned artists, whose modernist style developed throughout her life.
+Visit the Vancouver Art Gallery for a self-directed exploration of the more than 11,000 works of art the gallery offers, many by regional artists.
+Don’t miss the largest group of paintings and works on paper by Emily Carr (1871-1945), one of the region’s most renowned artists, whose modernist style developed throughout her life.
 She is best known for themes on First Nations cultures, totems, and landscapes including rainforests.
-Other highlights of the Gallery include indigenous art, photography and conceptual art, and contemporary art from Asia.
+Other highlights of the gallery include Indigenous art, photography and conceptual art, and contemporary art from Asia.

 We’ll enjoy a farewell dinner at a local restaurant and a wrap-up session after dinner.